As the title suggests, this is the much-anticipated prequel to the science fiction classic Planet of the Apes.

 Do the passengers survive?

-Oyelowo is certainly still alive and potentially savable post-explosion.
+Oyelowo is certainly still alive and potentially could be saved.
 His hopes of survival (and those of the remaining passengers) are quickly dashed by one of Oyelowo's apes from the lab, who carefully considers the situation before kicking the helicopter to its watery doom.

 When Sarah Palin shoots wolves from a helicopter in Alaska, it's unlikely that even she is stupid enough to shoot from an altitude that a vengeful wolf could jump up to.
 The same cannot be said of Oyelowo and his pilot.